Weights_considering survey complex structure ?

 I would appreciate your input.

 #11 Updated by Olena Kaminska 8 months ago

 Thank you for your question.
 Could you clarify?
 Are you creating your own weights or are you using ours?
 If you are using ours - they are correct and you don't need to worry about zeros etc. In our weights ui weight may be positive while ub or us weights are zero.
 This is due to how they are calculated and this is correct.
 More importantly in a pooled analysis using us, ub and ui weights together throughout time will give you correct results.

 If this doesn't answer your question could you provide more details on which weights your are using in your analysis?

-#12 Updated by Lydia Palumbo about 1 month ago
+#12 Updated by Lydia Palumbo 8 months ago

 Sorry.
 I was not clear.
 I will rephrase the issue.

 I am doing a pooled cross-sectional analysis (with the events in t+1)

 with all the waves from BHPS and UKHLS, including Scottish, Northern Irish

 Sample, IEMB and EMB.
 I am using longitudinal weights, as you said.